Second opinion: when can a second medical opinion be sought?

 At a glance

-- Regardless of this procedure, people with statutory health insurance have a right to freely choose their doctor and can thus always ask a second doctor for advice.
+- Regardless of this, people with statutory health insurance have a right to freely choose their doctor and can thus always ask a second doctor for advice.

 What is a second opinion?

-What does the second opinion procedure do for patients?
+How does the second opinion procedure benefit patients?

-The second opinion procedure should give patients more certainty in assessing whether a scheduled operation is medically necessary.
-Furthermore, there are multiple treatment options for many diseases, and each of these therapy options has their pros and cons.
-The second opinion should help people make the right decision for them.
-This decision depends not least on the personal situation and individual requirements.
+As a patient, the second opinion procedure should offer you better conditions for assessing whether a planned operation is the best treatment option for your personal situation.
+After all, all treatment options have their pros and cons.
+The second opinion should help you make the right decision for you.
+This decision also depends on your personal situation and individual wishes.

-Moreover, comparisons have revealed that doctors give very different advice and also often represent different points of view.
-So for example, one doctor may clearly advise quick surgery, while another may be more cautious.
+Comparisons have revealed that doctors give very different advice and also often represent different points of view.
+This means, for example, one doctor may clearly advise quick surgery, while another may be more cautious.
 But both may have good reasons for their respective positions.

 It should be added that some patients shy away from questioning medical recommendations.
 The second opinion procedure offers you the opportunity to get detailed information and compare the respective arguments.